The Americans who bought a house in Italy over the internet

 They agreed that their daughter would drive down from Brussels, inspect the house for her parents, and then sign the deeds, using a power of attorney.
 But by the time they'd navigated the long Italian summer holidays and an unresponsive notary, it was late October, and the second wave of the pandemic was gathering force in Italy.
 They scheduled for early November, and then canceled.
 The Barretts didn't want to put their daughter at risk.

-But they couldn't by the house without a proxy signing the deeds for them.
+But they couldn't buy the house without a proxy signing the deeds for them.

 Enter the knight in shining armor -- and a whole lot more trust.